es-tooling/module-replacements/docs/modules/ora.md

 ## nanospinner

-`nanospinner` is a simple and tiny terminal spinner library for NodeJS
+`nanospinner` is a simple and tiny terminal spinner library for Node.js

 [Project Page](https://github.com/usmanyunusov/nanospinner)